Speaker: Michael Burkhimer

 /

 Let’s honor this President’s Day by learning about a fellow Unitarian, Millard Fillmore.
 He was our nation’s 13th president and the first University of Buffalo chancellor.
 Harry Truman dismissed him as “the do-nothing president.”
-And yet, his honesty and integrity remain unchallenged—qualities lacking in some … read more.
+And yet, his honesty and integrity remain unchallenged—qualities lacking in some of today’s leaders.
+Queen Victoria called him one of the … Continue reading Millard Fillmore, a Unitarian US President; the Good, the Bad, and the Ugly

 The Religion of our Founding Fathers and its Discontents